SDK

 export default Transactions;

-Troubleshooting
+### **Troubleshooting**

-Missing Provider: Ensure the user's browser supports Ethereum (window.ethereum
+* **Missing Provider:** Ensure the user's browser supports Ethereum (`window.ethereum`) and that a wallet like MetaMask is installed.

-Invalid API Key: Verify that the apiKey
+* **Invalid API Key:** Verify that the `apiKey` provided in `providerConfig` is correct.

-prop to ensure it's a valid Unix timestamp.
+* **Incorrect Unix Timestamp:** Check the format of the `expectedDelivery` prop to ensure it's a valid Unix timestamp.

-FAQs
+### FAQs

-used for?
-It configures the SDK to communicate with the blockchain network, including API keys and provider details.
+1. **What is the `providerConfig` used for?** It configures the SDK to communicate with the blockchain network, including API keys and provider details.

-Copy const timestamp = Math.floor(new Date().getTime() / 1000);
+const timestamp = Math.floor(new Date().getTime() / 1000);

-This structured documentation ensures clarity and ease of use for developers integrating the Scribe SDK .
+This structured documentation ensures clarity and ease of use for developers integrating the **Scribe SDK**.